blacklabelops-legacy/rsnapshot/README.md

 Rsnapshot is a wrapper around rsync and rsnapshot is strong when it comes to manage The rotation of daily, weekly and monthly snapshots.
 This image is a the base container with rsnapshot functionality dockerized and parameterized.
-I am working on a cron version that fully manages backups of cloud containers.

 The cron scheduled backup container can be found here: [blacklabelops/rsnapshotd](./rsnapshot-cron/README.md)